ayahusseini/adventofcode/README.md

 # README

-The main folders contain solutions to https://adventofcode.com/ problems ordered by year.
+The main folders contain solutions to https://adventofcode.com/ problems, by year.
 Inputs and test inputs can be found within the `inputs/` folder of each year.
 Test files are named `test_day_{x}.py`.
 Solution files are named `day_{x}.py`.
 A general template can be found in `template/`

 ## Current progress